port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ## Next steps

-### Examples

-Refer to the [examples](./examples.md) page for practical configurations and their corresponding blueprint definitions.

 ### Configure the AWS Exporter to run on events

 In addition to running it on schedule, the AWS exporter can be used to act on live events, such as create, update and delete of a resource.

 That way you can configure a resource to be synced as soon as it changed, when it's needed.

-Refer to the [events](./events.md) page for a guide and an example.
+Refer to the [events](./events.md) page for a detailed guide.

+### Examples

+Refer to the [examples](./examples.md) page for practical configurations and their corresponding blueprint definitions.